About Watch MovementsCopyright © David Boettcher 2006 - 2017 all rights reserved.

 The regulator is in the form of a curved rack and pinion.
 One end of the rack carries two curb pins that embrace the spiral balance spring.
 Moving these curb pins along the balance spring alters its effective length and so the rate of the watch.
 The rack is moved by applying a key to a square projecting from the pinion and turning it.
 Turning the pinion clockwise will move the curb pins away from the stud and shorten the effective length of the spring, making the watch run faster.
-Turning the pinion counter-clockwise will move the curb pins towards the stud, making the effective length of the spring shorter and the watch run faster.
+Turning the pinion counter-clockwise will move the curb pins towards the stud, making the effective length of the spring longer and the watch run slower.

 Usually you can't see the rack and pinion, but a silver disc mounted on the arbor of the pinion is visible, set into the top plate.
 This plate is engraved with arbitrary numbers that are helpful as a relative reference when making adjustments.

 In fact, it seems that although Hooke had been working on applying springs to watch balances for some years, it was Christiaan Huygens of the Netherlands who first came up with the idea of using a spiral balance spring, and it seems that watches with spiral balance springs and the type of rack and pinion regulator shown here were made by Thuret in Paris for Huygens before than Tompion's watches, so this should really be called Thuret's regulator, but I doubt that this will happen!

 Some watches don't have regulators.
 These are carefully adjusted at the factory and there is no easy way to change their rate.
 They are called "free sprung".